Stephanie Jones - PgDip BSc (Hons) Registered Member of the BACP (MBACP)

 Training, qualifications & experience

-BSc (Hons) - 1st Class / Higher National Diploma - Distinction
+- Higher National Diploma - Distinction (The University of Salford)

-Training in Mental Health/ CBT on MSc (level 7) course
+- Training in Mental Health/ CBT on Masters Degree programme (level 7)

-Head of Counselling (Family Support Lead) at Bereavement Support Service
+- Head of Counselling (Family Support Lead) at Bereavement Support Service/ Hospice

 - Enhanced DBS checked, fully insured, and a Registered Member of the British Association of Counselling and Psychotherapy (MBACP).
 I work within the guidance expressed within the BACP Ethical Framework for the Counselling Professions.